Everything you need to know

-Regarding other programming schools, Codelearn has a unique method created by both IT and education professionals that ensure the students correctly assimilate all contents while they play and have fun.
+Codelearn follows a unique method created by both IT and education experts, which ensure students correctly assimilate core contents while they “play” and have fun.

-At Codelearn, learning is a long-term process, since programming –like learning a foreign language or how to play an instrument– is something that requires quite a few years of practice to master.
-That is why it is also important to start as soon as possible, so the kids and teens can reach their adulthood having great abilities.
+Learning to code with Codelearn is a long-term process, since programming –like other activities, such as learning a foreign language or how to play an instrument– is something that requires quite a few years of practice to master.
+That is why it is also important to start as soon as possible, so that children reach their adulthood having great abilities.

 At what age can kids join Codelearn?

-Kids can start learning with Codelearn from the moment they can easily read (usually 7 years old) and there’s no age limit.
+Kids can start learning with Codelearn from the moment they can read easily (7 years old) and there is no age limit.
 It is not necessary to know how to code before starting.
-They just need a computer and a certain curiosity for programming and tech!
+They just need a computer and a certain curiosity for programming and technology!

 I like the project.
 How can I help or become a part of it?

-You can collaborate with Codelearn by spreading the word.
-Or you can also contact us and get more information about opening a new Codelearn franchise in your city to help more children learning the 21st century main skill.
+You can collaborate with Codelearn by spreading the word or you can also contact us and get more information about opening a new Codelearn franchise in your city to help more children acquire the 21st century main skill.

-If you want to be a teacher or a developer, send your CV at firstname.lastname@example.org and we will tell you when we open a matching position.
+If you want to be a teacher or a developer, send your CV at firstname.lastname@example.org and we will contact you if we open a matching position.